Qonfused/OCE-Build/docs/schema.md

 **Type**: `plist boolean`

-**Default**: `false`
+**Default**: `true`

 **Failsafe**: `false`

-**Description**: Fix errors in early Mac OS X boot.efi images.
+**Description**: Fix permissions and section errors in macOS `boot.efi` images.

-Modern secure PE loaders will refuse to load `boot.efi` images from Mac OS X 10.4 to macOS 10.12 due to these files containing `W^{`X} errors (in all versions) and illegal overlapping sections (in 10.4 and 10.5 32-bit versions only).
+Mac OS X `boot.efi` images contain `W^{`X} permissions errors in all versions, and 10.4 and 10.5 32-bit versions also contain illegal overlapping sections.
+Modern, strict PE loaders will refuse to load such images unless additional mitigations are applied.
+The image loader which matters here is the one provided by the system firmware, or by OpenDuet if OpenDuet is providing the UEFI compatibility layer.
+Image loaders which enforce these stricter rules include the loader provided with current versions of OpenDuet, the loader in OVMF if compiled from [audk](https://github.com/acidanthera/audk), and possibly the image loaders of some very recent 3rd party firmware (e.g. Microsoft).

-This quirk detects these issues and pre-processes such images in memory, so that a modern loader will accept them.
+This quirk detects these issues and pre-processes such images in memory so that a stricter loader will accept them.

-Pre-processing in memory is incompatible with secure boot, as the image loaded is not the image on disk, so you cannot sign files which are loaded in this way based on their original disk image contents.
-Certain firmware will offer to register the hash of new, unknown images - this would still work.
-On the other hand, it is not particularly realistic to want to start these early, insecure images with secure boot anyway.
+On a system with such a modern, stricter loader this quirk is required to load Mac OS X 10.4 to macOS 10.12, and is required for all newer macOS when `SecureBootModel` is set to `Disabled`.

 *Note 1*: The quirk is never applied during the Apple secure boot path for newer macOS.
-The Apple secure boot path includes its own separate mitigations for `boot.efi` `W^{`X} issues.
+The Apple secure boot path in OpenCore includes its own separate mitigations for `boot.efi` `W^{`X} issues.

 *Note 2*: When enabled, and when not processing for Apple secure boot, this quirk is applied to:
 * All images from Apple Fat binaries (32-bit and 64-bit versions in one image).
 * All Apple-signed images.
 * All images at `\System\Library\CoreServices\boot.efi` within their filesystem.

-*Note 3*: This quirk is needed for Mac OS X 10.4 to macOS 10.12 (and higher, if Apple secure boot is not enabled), but only when the firmware itself includes a modern, more secure PE COFF image loader.
-This applies to current builds of OpenDuet, and to OVMF if built from audk source code.
+*Note 3*: Pre-processing in memory is incompatible with UEFI secure boot, as the image loaded is not the image on disk, so you cannot sign files which are loaded in this way based on their original disk image contents.
+Certain firmware will offer to register the hash of new, unknown images for future secure boot - this would still work.
+On the other hand, it is not particularly realistic to want to start these early, insecure images with secure boot anyway.

 <h3 id=booter-quirks-forcebootersignature>Booter -> Quirks -> ForceBooterSignature</h3>